-- 23.1 Upon request in writing from the Council, and approval in writing by Canada and Québec, the Council may retain, during the term of this Agreement, any unexpended funding remaining at the end of each fiscal year for use in the next fiscal year, for the purposes of policing in the community and, notably, for the purposes of achieving the objectives of the FNPP.
-Any unexpended funding remaining at the expiry of this Agreement constitutes a debt due to Canada and Québec and must be returned at their respective rate of funding. - 23.2 At the end of each fiscal year, any deficit remains the responsibility of the Council.
+- 23.1 Any unexpended funding remaining at the expiry of this Agreement constitutes a debt due to Canada and Québec and must be returned at their respective rate of funding. - 23.2 At the end of the fiscal year, any deficit remains the responsibility of the Council.